Data Uniformity Improves Training Efficiency and More, with a Convergence Framework Beyond the NTK Regime: Preliminary

-The differences between the above poly-smoothness and generalized smoothness~\citep{li2023convex} lies in two parts.
-1) \citet{li2023convex} defined the bound of Hessian first, and therefore evaluate the smoothness function at one fixed point for any two points in its neighbourhood, while we directly consider the continuity of the gradient and evaluate the smoothness function $S(\cdot)$ at the two points.
-2) Regarding the smoothness function, \citet{li2023convex} employed a function of $\|\nabla f(x)\|$, while we use a polynomial of $\|x_i\|,\|x_i'\|$.

-The three definitions above are easily satisfied in typical neural network settings.
-Specifically: \begin{corollary} Any product, sum, and composition of polynomial, softmax, tanh, sigmoid, $\tau_\epsilon$, GELU, SiLU, satisfies polynomial boundedness for both the functions and their gradients, polynomial generalized continuity, and polynomial generalized smoothness. \end{corollary} The above corollary implies that many neural networks, including transformers, residual networks, and feedforward networks that employ the aforementioned functions, satisfy the three properties discussed above.
+\begin{definition}[Poly-smoothness] A function $f(x):\Omega\subseteq\RR^n\to\RR^d$ in $C^1$ satisfies polynomial generalized smoothness if $\nabla f$ satisfies polynomial generalized continuity. \end{definition} See Appendix~\ref{subapp:generalized_smoothness_vs_poly} for comparisons between poly-smoothness and generalized smoothness~\citep{li2023convex}.
+The three definitions are easily satisfied in typical neural network settings.
+Specifically: \begin{corollary} Any product, sum, and composition of polynomial, softmax, tanh, sigmoid, $\tau_\epsilon$, GELU, SiLU, satisfies polynomial boundedness for both the functions and their gradients, polynomial generalized continuity, and polynomial generalized smoothness. \end{corollary} -0.06in The corollary above implies that many neural networks, including transformers, residual networks, and feedforward networks employing the aforementioned functions, satisfy the three properties.